Our School's Vision and values

-We aim for our schools to be happy and safe communities where everyone shares and enjoys a love of learning.
+We aim for our school communities to be happy and safe where everyone shares a love of learning.
+To support this aim we take strength and direction from Isaiah 40 :31

 In June 2014, the Prime Minister emphasised the important role that British values can play in education.
 Further, how well a school promotes such values is an aspect of Ofsted’s inspection process.